schmalz/random-walk/README.md

 # random-walk

-A Clojure library designed to ... well, that part is up to you.
+A Quil sketch that implments a random walker with a couple of mildly interesting tweaks.

 ## Usage

-FIXME
+Evaluate the `defsketch` form in the `random-walk.core` namespace.

 ## License

 Copyright © 2018 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.